 Sewerage and the Treatment and Disposal of Sewage measured by LTP Year 2 Target 2019/2020 Actual 2019/2 020 Actual 2018/2019 Comments for 2019/2020 Fault response times (continued) Where Council attends to sewage overflows resulting from a blockage or other fault in Council's sewerage system.
 Resolution time: from the time that Council receives notification to the time that service personnel confirm resolution of the blockage or other fault. ≤48 hours 3 hours, 10 minutes Achieved Achieved 1 hour 29 minutes There were a number of calls that took longer to complete compared to the previous year.
 In addition to this, contract resources were low over the summer period meaning an increase in the attendance and resolution time.
-Note if the service request is to be actioned in different stages, resolution time is calculated based on the time that service personnel completes the last stage of work for the purpose of this performance measure. ı Customer satisfaction The total number of sewerage sy ystem complaints s received by Co uncil.
-100000000000000000000000000000000000000 The total number of complaints received by Council about sewage odour.
-Expressed per 1,000 sewerage connections to that sewerage system. <10 2.7 Achieved Achieved 1.1 Based on 15 complaints for the year district wide, expressed per 1,000 connections CANCEL STATEMENT The total number of complaints received by Council about sewerage system faults e.g. blockages, breaks etc Expressed per 1,000 sewerage connections to that sewerage system. <27 Faults 8.9 Blockages 15.5 Total 24.4 Achieved Achieved 7.3 Based on 137 faults and blockages for the year district wide, expressed per 1,000 connections
+Note if the service request is to be actioned in different stages, resolution time is calculated based on the time that service personnel completes the last stage of work for the purpose of this performance Customer satisfaction measure.
+The total number of sewerage s ystem complaint s received by Co uncil.
+The total number of complaints received by Council about sewage odour.
+Expressed per 1,000 sewerage connections to that sewerage system. <10 2.7 Achieved Achieved 1.1 Based on 15 complaints for the year district-wide, expressed per 1,000 connections The total number of complaints received by Council about sewerage system faults e.g. blockages, breaks etc Expressed per 1,000 sewerage connections to that sewerage system. <27 Faults 8.9 Blockages 15.5 Total 24.4 Achieved Achieved 7.3 Based on 137 faults and blockages for the year district-wide, expressed per 1,000 connections

-Sewerage and the Treatment and Disposal of Sewage measured by LTP Year 2 Target 2019/2020 Actual 2019/2 020 Actual 2018/2019 Comments for 2019/2020 Customer satisfaction (continu The total number of sewerage s The total number of complaints received by Council about response to issues with its sewerage system.
+Sewerage and the Treatment and Disposal of Sewage measured by LTP Year 2 Target 2019/2020 Actual 2019/2 2020 Actual 2018/2019 Comments for 2019/2020 Customer satisfaction (continue) The total number of sewerage s ouncil.
+The total number of complaints received by Council about response to issues with its sewerage system.
 Expressed per 1,000 sewerage connections to that sewerage system. <50 0 Achieved Achieved 7.3 No complaints received.
 Major capital projects are completed within budget.
-Achieved Achieved Achieved Achieved This performance measure looks at whether CAPEX spend of projects with budgets approved of \$250k or over falls within the budget for current year.
-These projects were the Kaiwaka Treatment Plant (budget of \$250k, actual spent \$253k), Mangawhai Wastewater Treatment Plan (budget \$800k, actual spent \$667k), upgrade to the existing reticulation (budget \$1m, actual spent \$64k).
+Achieved Achieved Achieved Achieved This performance measure looks at whether CAPEX spend on projects with approved budgets of \$250k or over fall within the budget for current year.
+These projects were the Kaiwaka WWTP (budget \$250k, actual spend \$253k), Mangawhai WWTP (budget \$800k, actual spend \$\$667k)), upgrade to the existing reticulation (budget \$1m, actual spend \$64k).
 The under spend in this area was due to COVID-19 delays, decision not to proceed with the project (reticulation) and forming the professional panel which extended the time to begin the work.
-Of the \$2050k budgeted, \$994k (48%) was spent in the current year.
+Of the \$2,050k budgeted, \$994k (48%) was spent in the current year.